yubertff/yubertff.github.io/getstarted.md

 Next head into steam, right click on geometry dash, select properties and in launch options add these launch options:
 `WINEDLLOVERRIDES="xinput1_4=n,b" vblank_mode=0 %command%`

-The first option WINEDLLOVERRIDES tells the game to load the Geode mod manager **MANDATORY**
+The first option WINEDLLOVERRIDES tells the game to load the Geode mod manager is **MANDATORY**
 The next option vblank_mode=0 disables vsync allowing for lower input latency and is completely optiopnal

 You will also want to go into the compatibility tab and select a custom version of proton.